SuperNebula23/GriffpatchAcademyPollExtension/README.md

 ## Features
 - Injects a bar-chart icon next to the "Add Video" button.
 - Opens a community-made poll creator in a clean popup.
+If you want to know what i use here https://github.com/speechless-parrot/ga-polls
 - Works on both Chrome and Firefox.
+-

 ## Installation